A Life Changing Paranormal Event

 However, fate had other plans for her and us, such that would completely devastate our maritally bound romance.
 Even my dreams reflected the ominous path that lay ahead but without any specifics.
 And perhaps coincidentally, a month before I met my ex, she too had died her hair blond, just to look different, but then decided to return it to its natural black just before we met.
 As I’m not even marginally attracted to blond women, perhaps she was aware of this fact?
 At left is Blanchard as a blond.

 On July 22, 1977, our relationship hit an extraterrestrial wall, literally.
 This girl was abducted right out of the bed we shared in her condo.
-They left me behind and were apparently very curious about her.
+They left me behind, but were apparently very interested in and curious about her.
 If you wish to read all of the disturbing details of what transpired there and then and what the fallout was to this event, you’ll have to read Chapter 10 “Abduction Central” of my book Aliens Above, Ghosts Below: Explorations of the Unknown.

 There have been other cases within my own files demonstrating this linkage between classic paranormal activity such as poltergeists and ufology.
 Sometimes it begins with a close encounter of the third (CE-III) or fourth kind (CE-IV) which is then followed by paranormal fallout (OBE’s, healing, precognition & RSPK).
 On the other side of the coin, there are cases that begin as purely paranormal encounters and evolve into a CE-III or an abduction as discussed herein.